ASBESTOS

 Asbestos licencing

-If removing more than 10 square metres of asbestos, a licence is required.
-There are two types of licences - restricted and unrestricted.
+If removing more than 10 square metres of asbestos, a licence is required which is issued by WorkSafe WA.
+There are two types of licences - Class A and Class B.

-• Unrestricted: Allows the licence holder, or people employed by the licence holder , to remove all forms of asbestos (friable and non-friable).
-Friable asbestos means any material that contains asbestos and is in the form of a powder, or can be easily crumbled, pulverised or reduced to a powder by hand pressure when dry.
+Friable asbestos means any material that contains asbestos and is in the form of a powder or can be easily crumbled, pulverised or reduced to a powder by hand when dry.

-• Restricted: Allows the licence holder, or people employed by the licence holder, to remove amounts exceeding 10 square metres of bonded (non-friable) asbestos.
-Bonded asbestos contains material such as cement or rubber, which stabilises the product and gives it a non-friable structure.
+Non-friable asbestos (or bonded asbestos) contains material such as cement or rubber, which stabilises the product and give it a non-friable structure.

 DMIRS - Asbestos licencing